agungTuanany/Javascript-data-structure-and-algorithm/chapter-7-data-structure-stacks-queues/README.md

 back to let them know that, hey there's some stuff waiting for you.

-Now, we see over on the Web API, we have **DOM**, **AJAX**, **Timeout**, and there's a few other things; But we also in the CallBack Queue, you have `onClick`, `Onload`, `onDone`.
+Now, we see over on the Web API, we have **DOM**, **AJAX**, **Timeout**, and there's a few other things; But we also in the "CallBack - Queue", you have `onClick`, `Onload`, `onDone`.
 Do you remember the **_event listeners_**,

 ```javascript